simit-lang/simit/README.md

     cmake ..
     make -j8

-To run the test suite do (all tests should pass):
+To run the test suite do (all tests should pass, but ignore disabled tests):

     cd <simit-directory>
     ./build/bin/simit-test